flynnthefly/Flynns-Capstone/README.md

 # Disclaimer
-This is an academic project and no use of this program is entirely at own risk.
+This is an academic project and use of this program is entirely at own risk.

 ## About
 This project is a web application for annotating/visualising whole slide images (WSI) in SVS format.